-By default, the Lists app is available to all Teams users.
-The app allows users to create a channel tab by creating a new list or setup a tab pointing to an existing list within the team site.
+By default, the MS Lists app is available to all Teams users.
+The Teams app allows users to create a channel tab by creating a new list or setup a tab pointing to an existing list within the team site.
 If you don’t want users to use the Lists app, you can deploy a custom app permission policy to block access to the app.

 Microsoft preinstalls the Lists app to all Teams, so adding it to a channel tab is simple.
 Create a new tab and select Lists from the set of available apps (Figure 1).